echamudi/cham-jp-deck/README.md

 ### Which items are included?

-The contents are :
 - Words from **JMdict** that contains has frequency tags and contains kanji,
 - Words from **JMdict** that don't have frequency tags but appear in ManyThings examples, Wanikani vocabs, Core 6K, Core 10K, and Tanos JLPT vocabs,
 - Kanji letters from **KANJIDIC** from kanken 10 to kanken 1.

 ### How the items are sorted?

-Firstly, all kanji letters are sorted by kanji kentei level.
+First, all kanji letters are sorted by kanji kentei level.
 Inside each level, kanji letters are sorted by frequency.
 And then, after each kanji, sample vocabs are added based on the learned kanji items.

 ### What is JMdict frequency tag